beetbox/beets/docs/plugins/discogs.rst

 * Make sure that your system clock is accurate.
 The Discogs servers can reject your request if your clock is too out of sync.

-The plugin can only match albums, so no Discogs matches will be reported when importing singletons using ``-s``.
-One possible workaround is to use the ``--group-albums`` option.
+Support for matching singleton tracks using ``-s`` is in progress.
+If this is not working well, try the ``--group-albums`` option in album import mode.

 .. _python3-discogs-client: https://github.com/joalla/discogs_client